Distributed-Validators-Synctems/Validator-School/README.md

 - Are you looking for a mentor who will explain the specifics of validation?
 - Need online support for running a validator on the main-net?

-[DVS](https://github.com/Distributed-Validators-Synctems/Self-Identity) opens a **Validator School**, which will help you acquire the necessary knowledge to validate blockchains, and will provide full online support from the beginning to the launch of the validator. <br />
+[DVS](https://github.com/Distributed-Validators-Synctems/Self-Identity) and [Sputnik Foundation](https://github.com/Sputnik-Foundation/About-Sputnik-Foundation) launch a **Validator School**, which will help you acquire the necessary knowledge to validate blockchains, and will provide full online support from the beginning to the launch of the validator. <br />
 The most capable students will be able to synchronize with the **DVS**. <br />

 ## Application process for participation in the Validator School